cablelabs/lpwanserver/docs/install/configuration.md

 ### Configuration Options

-The configuration options for the REST server are specified in the `config` folder.
-The configuration parameters are documented as a JSON Schema in the file `config/schema.json`.
+The configuration options for the REST server are specified in the `app/config` folder.
+The configuration parameters are documented as a JSON Schema in the file `app/config/schema.json`.
 Note that as new versions of this software are made available, the administrator is expected to keep the configuration up-to-date.

 You can make a file to hold a group of configuration settings.
-See `config/dev.json`.
+See `development/config.json`.
-Use the `config_file` environment variable to point to that file.
-The environment variable to point to the example above would be `config_file=config/dev.json`.
+Mount your config file into the docker container, and then use the `config_file` environment variable to point to that file.
+See the `docker-compose.yml` file for an example.

 ### Environment Variables